Skip to contents

 Weave a web🕸️

-The weaveWeb() function can be used to parse the tables that we prepared above into an AnansiWeb object.
+The weaveWeb() function can be used to parse the tables t1 and t2 that we prepared above into an AnansiWeb object.
 The AnansiWeb format is a necessary input file for the main anansi workflow.
-It allows anansi to keep track of which features from the two input data sets should should be considered as pairs.
+It allows anansi to keep track of which features from the two input data sets should be considered as pairs.

-With anansi, we provide a pre-built map between ko, cpd and ec features of the KEGG database, but users can provide their own maps.
+anansi provides a pre-built map between ko, cpd and ec feature annotations from the KEGG database, but users can also provide their own custom maps.
 See vignette on adjacency matrices.

 web <- weaveWeb(cpd ~ ko, tableY = t1, tableX = t2, link = kegg_link())